Kim Kardashian: Early life and background

 Kardashian attended Marymount High School, a Roman Catholic all-girls school in Los Angeles.
 In 1994, her father represented football player O. J. Simpson during his murder trial.
-Simpson is Kardashian's godfather.
+Simpson was Kardashian's godfather.
 Kardashian's father died in 2003 of cancer.
 In her teenage years, Kardashian was a close friend of Nicole Richie and Paris Hilton, through whom she first garnered media attention.
-After totaling her car at age 16, her father agreed to buy her a new one on condition that she agree to be responsible for paying all expenses related to any future damages.
-She subsequently began working at Body, a local clothing store in Encino, California, where she worked for four years, assisting in the opening of the Calabasas location.
+After she totaled her car at age 16, her father agreed to buy her a new one on the condition that she agree to be responsible for paying all expenses related to any future damages.
+She subsequently began working at Body, a local clothing store in Encino, an affluent Los Angeles neighborhood, where she worked for four years, assisting in the opening of the Calabasas location.
 In 2000, after entering into her first marriage, she resigned.